treyzania/bash-kv/README.md

 * grep

-* awk

 * sed

-You probably already have this on your system.
+You probably already have these on your system.
 If you don't then I have no idea what's wrong with you.